The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

 \subsubsection{A summary of the most classical states for the observables $({\bf J}(\alpha),{\bf J}(\beta))$}

-The case of two angular momentum components, ${\bf J}(\alpha):=\alpha^i {\bf J}_i$ and ${\bf J}(\beta):=\beta^i{\bf J}_i$ for any two unit vectors $\alpha^i$ and $\beta^i$ for which $\alpha_i\beta^i\not=\pm1$, has already been clarified in \cite{Sz1}: both the expectation values and the standard deviations as well as the corresponding wave functions have been determined.
-Thus, for the sake of completeness, we only summarize the key results and present those details that we need in subsection \ref{sub-3.2.2}.
+The case of two angular momentum components, ${\bf J}(\alpha):=\alpha^i {\bf J}_i$ and ${\bf J}(\beta):=\beta^i{\bf J}_i$ for any two unit vectors $\alpha^i$ and $\beta^i$ for which $\alpha_i\beta^i\not=\pm1$, has already been clarified in \cite{Sz1}: both the expectation values and the standard deviations and the corresponding wave functions have been determined.
+Thus, for the sake of completeness, we only summarize the key results and present those details that we need in subsection \ref{sub-3.3.2}.